awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-enable-disable-ipv6.md

 + The IPv6 address for an instance persists when you stop and start your instance\.
 It's released only when you delete your instance, or disable IPv6 for your instance\.
 You cannot get the IPv6 address back after you perform either of those actions\.
 + All IPv6 addresses that are assigned to your instances are public and reachable over the internet\.
 There are no private IPv6 addresses that are assigned to your instances\.
 + IPv4 and IPv6 addresses for instances are independent of each other; you must configure instance firewall rules separately for IPv4 and IPv6\.
 For more information, see [Instance firewalls in Amazon Lightsail](understanding-firewall-and-port-mappings-in-amazon-lightsail.md)\.
-+ Not all instance blueprints available in Lightsail become aware of their IPv6 address automatically when IPv6 enabled\.
++ Not all instance blueprints available in Lightsail are automatically configured for IPv6 when IPv6 is enabled\.
 Instances that use the following blueprints require additional configuration steps after you enable IPv6 for them:
   + **cPanel** – For more information, see [Configuring IPv6 on cPanel instances in Amazon Lightsail](amazon-lightsail-configure-ipv6-on-cpanel.md)\.
   + **Debian 8** – For more information, see [Configuring IPv6 on Debian 8 instances in Amazon Lightsail](amazon-lightsail-configure-ipv6-on-debian.md)\.
   + **GitLab** – For more information, see [Configuring IPv6 on GitLab instances in Amazon Lightsail](amazon-lightsail-configure-ipv6-on-gitlab.md)\.